Cebu City Council: Blocs

+The council is divided into the majority and minority blocs.
+Since July 8, 2025, the majority bloc is composed of councilors who won in the 2025 elections under KUSUG (with PFP and Aksyon as their national parties) and BARUG (with PDP and Lakas).
+The minority bloc is composed of councilors aligned with BOPK–LP.

-Definition of simple majority
+2017 definition of simple majority

 In an omnibus resolution, Majority Floor Leader James Anthony Cuenco and the BARUG Team Rama council members moved to declare all positions in the Council vacant (including the presiding officer pro tempore, majority floor leader, 1st assistant majority floor leader, 2nd assistant majority floor leader and the chairs and members of all standing and ad hoc committees) on June 20, 2017.
-This was in response to the change in affiliation of BARUG Team Rama councilors David Tumulak, Nendell Hanz Abella and Jerry Guardo to BOPK, making it the council's majority bloc.
+This was in response to the change in affiliation of BARUG Team Rama councilors David Tumulak, Nendell Hanz Abella, and Jerry Guardo to BOPK, making it the council's majority bloc.
 For several weeks, no committee chairs were elected because of disagreements about what constituted a simple majority.
 The presiding officer, Vice Mayor Edgardo Labella, met with Councilors Margarita Osmeña and James Anthony Cuenco and they agreed to seek the opinion of the Department of the Interior and Local Government (DILG).

-A July 24, 2017, DILG opinion stated that the City Council presiding officer should not be included in the count determining the council's majority bloc, citing the August 3, 2016 Supreme Court ruling in Tobias Javier vs. Rhodora Cadiao, et al.: "The Vice Governor, as the Presiding Officer, shall be considered a part of the SP for purposes of ascertaining if a quorum exists.
-In determining the number which constitutes as the majority vote, the Vice Governor is excluded.
+July 24, 2017, DILG opinion stated that the City Council presiding officer should not be included in the count determining the council's majority bloc, citing the August 3, 2016 Supreme Court ruling in Tobias Javier vs. Rhodora Cadiao, et al.: "The Vice Governor, as the Presiding Officer, shall be considered a part of the SP for purposes of ascertaining if a quorum exists.
+In determining the number which constitutes the majority vote, the Vice Governor is excluded.
 The Vice Governor's right to vote is merely contingent and arises only when there is a tie to break."
 The vice governor is the presiding officer of a provincial board, and the vice mayor is the presiding officer of a city (or municipal) council.

-Officers

 Powers, duties, and functions

 The council, as the city's legislative body, is mandated by the Local Government Code of 1991 to enact ordinances; approve resolutions; appropriate funds for the welfare of the city and its inhabitants (pursuant to Section 16 of the Local Government Code), and ensure the proper exercise of the city's corporate powers (as provided under Section 22 of the Local Government Code).
 It has the following duties and functions: